paulmcheng/paulmcheng.github.io/_posts/3001-09-01-works-client-focused-solutions.md

 #### Business results
 - The bespoke investment and risk management project has been successfully delivered within the timescale.
 - This has improved our process to better match the client’s needs.
-- Increase our competitiveness in the markets.
+- Increase business competitiveness in the markets.
 - The service has been used by over 30+ corporate clients in a year since launch and are keep onboarding more...